-Audited courses will not appear on the transcript or fulfill any academic requirement and may not later be applied for credit.
+Applications for auditing privileges are obtainable from the Office of the Registrar during the not later be applied for credit.
 Courses with limited enrollment, laboratory courses, seminars, continuing professional studies courses, and non-credit courses are not open to auditors.